ucsoyulmaz/rebellion-java-model/README.md

 You will see a GUI now.
 By using it, you can arrange your values and click on "Set and Run".
-Since the GUI is an additional material to make the model easier to use, we have not put effort on input controls like -->  Cop Density + Citizen Density < 100.
+Since the GUI is an additional material to make the model easier to use, I have not put effort on input controls like -->  Cop Density + Citizen Density < 100.

 Since the program will run indefinetly, please stop it at some point by